 Start by rebuilding your credit.
 This will take time and effort, but I’m telling you, it is worth it.
 Obtain secured credit cards, these types of credit cards have monthly credit limit depending on the amount you deposit on the issuing bank.
 You can also get yourself into installment loans.
 As both of these will report directly to credit bureaus.
 And be sure you pay on time.

 On all obligations you have: credit cards, loans, utility bills, etc. be sure you pay on time and be sure you pay the right amount.
 This is the purpose of opening the credit cards and installment loans.
 You will want to rewrite your credit report with on-time payments and no overdue accounts for the next one or two years.
-Document also those payments, as they will also be required soon when you get a new house.
+The document also those payments, as they will also be required soon when you get a new house.

-On the course of rebuilding your credit, start saving everything you can.
+In the course of rebuilding your credit, start saving everything you can.
 Since you are preparing to get a new house, you need to be ready for the down payment.
 Some will require a minimum of 3% to 10% for a purchase, but some lenders will ask for a hefty 20% to even 35% front money.
 Remember, the bigger the deposit you make, the less obstruction you will meet from mortgage companies.

 After a year or two of rebuilding your credit, with the help of a mortgage officer, apply for a mortgage.
 Provide the proof of discharge you obtained, a proof of employment, and bank statements (reflecting your savings for the down payment) for the application process.
 As these will provide proof and bearing that you worked hard to reestablish your credit after bankruptcy, you will be able to get a home loan.
 Be advised that interest rates might be higher and loan terms not as advantageous, but it is a start.
 If done properly, you may be able to get a mortgage two years after your bankruptcy is discharged.